 - Black powder and percussion caps used with black-powder type firearms are not permitted in carry-on or checked baggage.

-A maximum of 5kgs, securely packed as detailed in the regulatory requirements will be permitted for carriage as a separate piece of baggage or within checked baggage.
+Ammunition up to a maximum of 5kgs, securely packed as detailed in the regulatory requirements will be permitted for carriage as a separate piece of baggage or within checked baggage.
 Ammunition must be declared in the same way as handguns or sporting rifles.
+No firearm shall be carried unless its unloaded and carried in accordance with the regulations.

 Excess baggage accepted at check-in on a standby basis and is subject to space being available.